FB, Google officials depose before parl panel, told they must follow new IT rules, court orders | Politics

 FB, Google officials depose before parl panel, told they must follow new IT rules, court orders

-Facebook and Google representatives Tuesday deposed before the Parliamentary Standing Committee on Information Technology over the issue of social media misuse, with sources saying they were told to comply with the new IT rules, government instructions and court orders.The panel, chaired by Congress MP Shashi Tharoor, had asked them to appear in-person at the parliament secretariat here.
+Facebook and Google representatives Tuesday deposed before the Parliamentary Standing Committee on Information Technology over the issue of social media misuse and safeguarding citizens rights, with sources saying they were told to comply with the new IT rules, government instructions and court orders.The panel, chaired by Congress MP Shashi Tharoor, had asked them to appear in-person at the parliament secretariat here.

 - Country: